Printed on November 13, 2018, 12:22 am

 New employees may receive reimbursement for immigration expenses when considered to be in the interest of the institution and when such payment is a part of the employment negotiation with a new employee or the relocation of a current employee from another employer or institution.

-Reimbursement/fee allowance for immigration fees must be approved in advance by the Director or President or his/her designee.
+Reimbursement/fee allowance for immigration fees must be approved in advance by the President or designee.

 This provision applies only to candidates who are required to pay immigration fees to work and live in the U.S.